Understanding normative change to address the climate emergency

 2. Understanding what is blocking change,

-3. Understanding what can be done to amplify the change.
+3. Understanding what we can do to amplify and accelerate the change.

 Contact: